 Quality rules over quantity in the studio.
 Factors that influence whether a piece will spend more time filling a landfill or enjoyed by a family are the parts that make up the whole and how these parts come together.
 Knockdown type or mass-produced furniture is built with the idea that it will be owned or used for months or perhaps a few years and, as such, utilizes materials and joinery methods that are flimsy and that rack and crumble over time.
 Quality furniture or heirloom furniture, on the other hand, is built to last decades and generations.
 It utilizes hardwood lumber and traditional joinery, such as mortise and tenons and dovetails.
 These two factors, hardwood parts and traditional joinery, make heirloom furniture an enduring furnishing.

 Heirloom furniture is environmentally friendly.
 Being comprised primarily of hardwood lumber means that we are essentially bringing a slice of nature into our home.
 If left outside in the elements, these pieces would return to nature because they are organic.
 Additionally, the traditional joinery of heirloom furniture means that pieces can be repaired if, for example, a chair begins to wobble over time.
-Mass produced furniture often pollute the environment with their inorganic plastics and synthetic materials and so lie in landfills for many years.
+Mass-produced furniture often pollutes the environment with its inorganic plastics and synthetic materials and so lie in landfills for many years.
 Rebuying such furniture year after year leads to frustration and diminishes the environment.

 At SouleWork, these values undergird our work and inform our decisions to bring you lasting pieces using hardwood lumber, traditional joinery, and an authentic design that will continue through the generations.